adamhyman/dinar-trader/README.md

 `git add -A`

 ## Installation
-### GDAX

-Requires:

-pip install websocket-client
+Install the support libraries using the following pip command:

-pip install bintrees
+`pip install requests websocket-client bintrees gdax krakenex`